Carey Harrison

 Carey Harrison (19 February 1944 – 22 January 2025) was an English novelist and dramatist.

 Early years and education

 Harrison was born in London to actor Rex Harrison and actress Lilli Palmer, and raised in Los Angeles and New York, where he attended the Lycée Français.
 Subsequently, in Britain, he attended Sunningdale School, Harrow School, and Jesus College, Cambridge.
+While attending university he was a member of the Cambridge University Theatre Company.
+During his membership he directed a production of Shakespeare's 'The Tempest' which was performed at the 1964 Edinburgh Fringe Festival.